Rate Cuts Could Drive Foot Traffic, Retail Investor Activity

 Household budgets may have more room for discretionary spending as mortgage rates, auto loans and credit card fees experience downward pressure.
 These factors build on consumer resilience that has been driving tenant demand across the segment and core retail sales reaching a record mark in August, according to Marcus & Millichap’s Q4 retail national report.

 The retail sector entered the second half of 2024 as the only major commercial real estate property type with a vacancy rate below its year-end 2019 recording, and broad demand continues within the space, the report said.
-National vacancy has held below 5 percent for 11 straight quarters, with the average asking rent rising throughout.
+National vacancy has held below five percent for 11 straight quarters, with the average asking rent rising throughout.

 Retail’s active pipeline equates to just 0.4% of existing stock and three-fourths of that space is accounted for.
-Thus most expanding retailers will look to existing stock, the report said.
+Thus, most expanding retailers will look to existing stock, the report said.

 The retail sector accounted for more than 40 percent of CRE trades in the $1 million to $10 million price tranche over the year ended in June.
 The activity indicates a cohort of private investors are focused on net-leased assets and smaller shopping centers.
 Lower borrowing costs and favorable sector dynamics should heighten investor competition for these listings, especially if consumer spending remains resilient, said Marcus & Millichap.